-In spite of these success stories, it is important to note that due to the nonlinear nature of the NS equations, cases where numerical precision will have a larger-than-expected impact can be found.
+Despite these success stories, it is important to acknowledge that, due to the nonlinear nature of the NS equations, cases can be found where numerical precision has a larger-than-expected impact.
 In particular, in the context of dynamical systems, if there exist several attractors of the flow or a symmetry that is sensitive to small disturbances, lower floating-point precision can be detrimental to the validity of the simulation \citep{fleischmann2019numerical,qin2022large}.
-However, if the simulation only has one attractor, and the results are insensitive to small thermal fluctuations, which in many ways can act similarly to low-precision~\cite{liao2025physical}, lower precision might be utilized effectively.
+However, if the simulation only has one attractor\revdd{,}{} and the results are insensitive to small thermal fluctuations, which, in many ways, can\revd{,} act similarly to low-precision~\cite{liao2025physical}, lower precision might be utilized effectively.

 The question in the focus of this article is whether reduced precision arithmetic can be successfully employed in direct numerical simulations (DNS) and wall-resolved large-eddy simulation (LES).
-The impression of the authors is that the DNS community is generally skeptical towards abandoning FP64.
+The authors' impression is that the DNS community is generally skeptical about abandoning FP64.
 There are good reasons behind that.
 DNS are usually conducted to obtain the ground truth for a given flow and study all possible subtleties in its behavior.
 Therefore, even small errors are considered unacceptable.
-Furthermore, a new DNS is usually conducted at the limit of the computing budget, and simply trying out a low-precision run can be perceived as not worth the risk.
+Furthermore, a new DNS is usually conducted at the limit of the computing budget, and simply trying out a low-precision simulation can be perceived as not worth the risk.